Egidijus-M/HTML-CSS-Exam/README.md

 # HTML-CSS-Exam
-Responsive webpage for HTML/CSS Exam
+Webpage with responsive design for HTML/CSS Exam